Crying baby? How to keep your cool

 It's tough to listen to a crying baby, but you can handle it.
 Slow down, take a break — and know when to ask for help.By Mayo Clinic Staff

-Take heart in your ability to care for your baby — and to recognize when you're reaching the end of your rope.
+Take heart in your ability to care for your baby — and to recognize when you need help.

 Cover the basics

 A crying baby might simply need to be fed, burped or changed.
 Maybe it's time for a nap, a change in position or a session in the rocking chair.
+Swaddling your baby in a blanket might help.
 Or perhaps your crying baby needs a little more — or a little less — attention.

 When the tears won't stop